-As in most physical network on chip, there is actually two fully independent networks for command packets and response packets.
+There is actually two fully independent networks for VCI command packets and VCI response packets.
 There is a routing function for each input port, and an arbitration function for each output port, but the two networks are not symmetrical:

 - For the command network, the arbitration policy is distributed: there is one arbitration thread for each output port (i.e. one arbitration thread for each VCI target).
 Each arbitration thread is modeled by a SC THREAD, and contain a local clock. - For the response network, there is no conflicts, and there is no need for arbitration.
-Therefore, there is no thread (and no local time) in the response network that is implemented by simple function calls.
+Therefore, there is no thread (and no local time) and the response network is implemented by simple function calls.